Porsil/thornley-yoga/README.md

         - The [official W3C HTML validator](https://validator.w3.org/) gave an error for the `<div>` in the navigation label stating that a div element is not allowed as a child of a label element in this context.
 The `<div>` was changed to `<span>` to resolve the error.

     -   CSS
-        - When passed through the [offical W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) no errors were found.
+        - When passed through the [official W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) no errors were found.

 -   **Accessibility Testing**